ajandris/candlemania/README.md

   * [US-SO4] the site's design, look and functionality follow industry standards
   * [US-SO5] the site has 404 error page (page not found)

-Site's development is performed using JetBrain's PyCharm IDE, Python version 3.12 and Flask version 3.0.3.
+Site's development is performed using JetBrain's PyCharm IDE, Python version 3.12 and Django version 5.1.4.
 Site uses the database PostgreSQL v16 for storing data.
 Git and GitHub is used for storing code and version control.